How domestic properties are assessed for Council Tax bands

 Running a home-based business

-When using your home for minor business purposes, such as using a room as a personal office, you would not normally be expected to pay business rates, but guidelines on more specific circumstances are available.
+When using your home for minor business purposes, such as using a room as a personal office, you would not normally be expected to pay business rates.
+Guidelines on more specific circumstances are available.

 Paying Council Tax

-Your local authority (council) sets rates and collects Council Tax payments.
-You can find out the Council Tax rates set by your local authority.
+Your local council sets rates and collects Council Tax payments.
+Contact your local council if you need to find out the Council Tax rates they have set or how much you should pay.

 How properties are measured for Council Tax purposes

-Houses are measured on Reduced Covered Area (RCA) basis and flats are measured on an Effective Floor Area (EFA) basis.
+Houses are measured on Reduced Covered Area (RCA) basis.
+Flats are measured on an Effective Floor Area (EFA) basis.

 Reduced covered area (RCA)